ionic-team/ionic-error-tracking/README.md

-# ionic-monitor
+# ionic-error-tracking client

 1) `npm run build`

-2) Copy `dist/ion-monitor.js` to your test project
+2) Copy `dist/ion-error-tracking.js` to your test project

-3) First script to run in the index.html file should be ion-monitor.js
+3) the ion-error-tracking.js include should come after the Ionic bundle and Cordova in index.html file